CSSE497/simulatedannealing/README.md

 ## Usage
 You will need to implement the `SearchState<T>` interface.
 It defines only one method, `T step()`, which should return a randomly chosen deviation from the current state.
 Also, you will need to implement the `Problem<T>` interface, which initializes a state and evaluates the energey of states.

-You will need to choose a `Scheduler` implenentation, which determines the speed and shape of the annealing process.
+You will need to choose a `Scheduler` implementation, which determines the speed and shape of the annealing process.
 We provide two built-in options, `LinearDecayScheduler` and `ExponentialDecayScheduler`.

 Finally, just create a `Solver` and call solve!